Code-Institute-Submissions/Firstcommit/README.md

  ## Credits

- The Bio summary is taken from [Wikipedia](https://en.wikipedia.org/wiki/Cem_Adrian)
+ The Bio summary is obtained from [Wikipedia](https://en.wikipedia.org/wiki/Cem_Adrian)

- I
+ ## Media

+ The video in the main Page is embedded from [YouTube](https://www.youtube.com/watch?v=R7r06BeALwU)

+ ##Acknowledgements

+ My wife couraged me to create a website for this singer.